population-research/uganda-covid/paper/uganda_covid_wber_revisions.md

-The main potential change in the results is for severe food insecurity in Round 1, where the first round is no longer statistically significantly different from Round 4, if we assume that attrition households would have been severely food insecure, although we cannot reject that the round 1 coefficients are the same across the original and the two bounding assumptions.
+The main potential change in the results is for severe food insecurity in Round 1, where the first round is no longer statistically significantly different from Round 4, if we assume that attrition households would have been severely food insecure, although we cannot reject that the Round 1 coefficients are the same across the original and the two bounding assumptions.
 Furthermore, if we assume severe food insecurity for missing households the Round 7 estimate is statistically significantly larger than both the original